Eye Care FAQ – Frequently Asked Questions

 What is an Optometrist?

 Optometrists are your eye doctors.
-Optometrists specialize in eye exams, plus diagnosing, treating, managing, and preventing eye diseases and disorders of the visual system, the eye and related structure, making Ontario’s optometrists your primary eye and vision health doctors. – Ontario Association of Optometrists
+Optometrists specialize in eye exams, plus diagnosing, treating, managing, and preventing eye diseases and disorders of the visual systems.
+Optometry is the practice of examine the eye and related eye structure.
+Ontario’s optometrists are your primary eye and vision health doctors. – Ontario Association of Optometrists

 What eye care services are covered by OHIP?